LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Method

 We first fine-tune the reader with retrieval augmentation.
 This step aims to achieve two main goals: improving the reader's performance on the dataset and teaching the reader to effectively utilize retrieved (image, text) pairs in context.

-For an image, question tuple $(i_d, q_d)$ $d\in \{1, \ldots, D\}$ from dataset $D$ , we retrieve $K$ relevant tuples of images and texts (reports or captions) $(i_k, t_k)$ $k\in \{1, \ldots, K\}$ using our multimodal retriever module.
-These retrieved pairs are prepended to the image-question pair $(i_d, q_d)$ to create augmented inputs.
-The augmented input consists of the retrieved context followed by the target question-image pair: $(i_k, t_k), (i_d, q_d)$ $k\in \{1, \ldots, K\}$. {To the best of our knowledge, we are the first to use both the retrieved image and caption/report in context within medical RAG for LVLMs}.
+For an image-question tuple $(i_d, q_d)$ where $d\in \{1, \ldots, D\}$ from dataset $D$, we retrieve $K$ relevant tuples of images and texts (reports or captions) $(i_k, t_k)$ where $k\in \{1, \ldots, K\}$ using our multimodal retriever module.
+To simplify notation, we denote $z_k = (i_k, t_k)$ as the $k$-th retrieved image-text pair and $q_d = (i_d, q_d)$ as the query pair for example $d$.
+These retrieved pairs are prepended to the query pair to create augmented inputs.
+The augmented input consists of the retrieved context followed by the target question-image pair: $z_k \circ q_d$ for $k\in \{1, \ldots, K\}$.
 We use supervised fine-tuning on the augmented input, minimizing the negative log-likelihood to predict the answer $a_d$:

-where $\theta$ represents the parameters of the LVLM, and $\circ$ denotes the concatenation operation in the context window.
+where $\theta$ represents the parameters of the LVLM, and $\circ$ denotes the concatenation operation.